endotrizine/MPHelper/tos.md

 3. Disclaimer

-The materials of FamilyHelper Cars are provided "as is" without warranties of any kind, expressed or implied, including, but not limited to, warranties of fitness for a particular purpose and fitness for intellectual property rights.
+The materials of FamilyHelper MP are provided "as is" without warranties of any kind, expressed or implied, including, but not limited to, warranties of fitness for a particular purpose and fitness for intellectual property rights.
 Further, FamilyHelper does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the discord-bot materials or otherwise relating to such materials or on any resources linked to this discord-bot.
 FamilyHelper and its representatives are not responsible for possible destructive actions of the software on your Discord server due to inattention and/or negligence of the administration of this server or misconfiguration of functionality.
 All FamilyHelper settings are provided "as is" and their use is permitted solely at the end users' risk.

 4. Restrictions